 How to Make the Best Cinnamon Sugar Mixture for Candied Nuts

-For the best candied walnuts, you’ll want to use a combination of both granulated white sugar and light brown sugar plus a healthy dose of ground cinnamon.
+For the best candied nuts, you’ll want to use a combination of both granulated white sugar and light brown sugar plus a healthy dose of ground cinnamon.

 The brown sugar adds undertones of a caramel and vanilla flavor, but using all brown sugar adds too much moisture and does not allow your nuts to get crispy.